Ash Carter: Early Department of Defense career

 From 1993 to 1996, Carter served as assistant secretary of defense for international security policy during President Bill Clinton's first term.
 He was responsible for strategic affairs, including dealing with the threat of weapons of mass destruction elsewhere in the world, nuclear weapons policy (including overseeing the U.S. nuclear arsenal and missile defenses), the 1994 Nuclear Posture Review, the Agreed Framework signed in 1994 which froze North Korea's plutonium-producing nuclear reactor program, the 1995 extension of the Nuclear Non-Proliferation Treaty, the negotiation of the 1996 Comprehensive Nuclear-Test-Ban Treaty, and the multibillion-dollar Nunn-Lugar Cooperative Threat Reduction program and Project Sapphire that removed all nuclear weapons from Ukraine, Kazakhstan, and Belarus.
 Carter directed military planning during the 1994 crisis over North Korea's nuclear weapons program.
-He was also responsible for dealing with the establishment of defense and intelligence relationships with former Soviet countries in the wake of the collapse of the Soviet Union and its nuclear arsenal, and was chairman of NATO's High Level Group.
+In addition, he was responsible for dealing with the establishment of defense and intelligence relationships with former Soviet countries in the wake of the collapse of the Soviet Union and its nuclear arsenal, and was chairman of NATO's High Level Group.
 He was also responsible for the Counter proliferation Initiative, control of sensitive U.S. exports, and negotiations that led to the deployment of Russian troops as part of the Bosnia Peace Plan Implementation Force.

 From April 2009 to October 2011, Carter was Under Secretary of Defense for Acquisition, Technology, and Logistics, with responsibility for DOD's procurement reform and innovation agenda and completion of procurements such as the KC-46 tanker.
 He also led the development and production of thousands of mine-resistant ambush protected (MRAP) vehicles, and other acquisitions.
-He instituted "Better Buying Power," seeking smarter and leaner purchasing.
+He instituted "Better Buying Power", seeking smarter and leaner purchasing.
 From October 2011 to December 2013, Carter was Deputy Secretary of Defense, serving as the DOD's chief operating officer, overseeing the department's annual budget and its three million civilian and military personnel, steering strategy and budget through sequester, and directing the reform of DOD's national security export controls.
 He was confirmed by Senate voice vote for both positions.

 In an April 4, 2013, speech, he affirmed that the 'Shift to Asia' initiative of President Obama was a priority that would not be affected by the budget sequestration in 2013.
 Carter noted that The Shift to Asia was principally an economic matter with new security implications.
 India, Australia, and New Zealand were mentioned as forthcoming security partners.
 His Pentagon arms-control responsibilities included matters involving the START II, ABM, CFE, and other arms-control treaties.